Annual Review of Anthropology

 The Annual Review of Anthropology is an academic journal that publishes review articles of significant developments in anthropology and its subfields.
-First published by Stanford University Press in 1959 under the name the Biennial Review of Anthropology, it became known as the current title in 1972 when its publication was assumed by Annual Reviews.
+First published by Stanford University Press in 1959 under the name the Biennial Review of Anthropology, it became known as the current title in 1972 when its publication was assumed by Annual Reviews (AR).
 Don Brenneis and Karen B. Strier have been the editors since 2013.
-As of 2025, according to Journal Citation Reports, the journal has an impact factor of 2.7 for the year 2024.
+As of 2026, according to Journal Citation Reports, the journal has an impact factor of 4 for the year 2025.
 As of 2023, it is being published as open access, under the Subscribe to Open model.

 History

 In the late 1950s, anthropologist Bernard J. Siegel received a grant from the National Science Foundation to establish an anthropology journal that published review articles surveying recent developments in the field.
-Stanford University Press published the first volume Biennial Review of Anthropology in 1959.
+Stanford University Press published the first volume of the Biennial Review of Anthropology in 1959.
 Siegel was the editor of the journal.
-By the publication of the third volume of the journal Siegel was approached by psychologist Ernest R. Hilgard, member of the board of directors of Annual Reviews, about publishing the journal with them instead of Stanford University Press.
-Siegel was initially resistant, though eventually saw the advantages of switching publishers.
+By the publication of the third volume of the journal Siegel was approached by psychologist Ernest R. Hilgard, a member of the board of directors of Annual Reviews (AR), a nonprofit organization whose stated mission is to synthesize knowledge "for the progress of science and the benefit of society".
+Siegel was initially resistant to publishing the journal with AR instead of Stanford University Press, but eventually saw the advantages of switching publishers.
 The Biennial Review of Anthropology released seven volumes in total through 1971.

-Beginning in 1972, the project was assumed by the nonprofit publisher Annual Reviews, with Siegel remaining as editor.
-The format changed to annual publication instead of every other year, with the title changed to Annual Review of Anthropology.
-It became the second journal title in the social sciences published by Annual Reviews, after the Annual Review of Psychology was first released in 1950.
+Beginning in 1972, the journal was published by AR, with Siegel remaining as editor.
+The format changed to annual publication instead of every other year, while the title changed to the Annual Review of Anthropology.
+It became the second journal title in the social sciences published by AR, after the Annual Review of Psychology was first released in 1950.
 Starting with the second volume, it included prefatory chapters where prominent anthropologists reflected on their careers.
 The twenty-fifth volume, published in 1996, marked the first time that the journal was published electronically.

 Scope and indexing

-It defines its scope as covering significant developments in the field of anthropology; it covers subfields like archaeology, biological anthropology, linguistics, international and regional anthropology, and sociocultural anthropology.
-As of 2024, according to Journal Citation Reports, the journal has an impact factor of 2.7, ranking it ninth out of 141 journals in the category "Anthropology".
+The journal defines its scope as covering significant developments in the field of anthropology; it covers subfields like archaeology, biological anthropology, linguistics, international and regional anthropology, and sociocultural anthropology.
+As of 2026, according to Journal Citation Reports, the journal has an impact factor of 4, ranking it third out of 143 journals in the category "Anthropology".
 It is abstracted and indexed in Scopus, Science Citation Index Expanded, Social Sciences Citation Index, IBZ Online, Anthropological Literature, and Academic Search, among others.